Well, well, well, looky what I have here, ladies and gentlemen, my formerly nicotine-stained fingers.

 Statistically, he didn't understand the correct procedure.

-You have to do it, for example, like with an analysis of variants where you would get um uh 0.95 or a.99 statistical significance.
+You have to do it, for example, like with an analysis of variance where you would get 0.95 or a 0.99 statistical significance.

 Right, but you're still projecting and guessing because you can't test everybody.

-No, but if you're saying you can't put well, I know that the pollsters say about uh about political polling and so forth.
+No, but if you're saying, you can't put, well, I know that the pollsters say about political polling and so forth.

-But I'm still more interested in what's driving this, because it is producing some of the most cockamammy, outrageous, unbelievable things that we're being told about our health, uh and and about uh any number of other aspects of life.
+But I'm still more interested in what's driving this because it is producing some of the most cockamamy, outrageous, unbelievable things that we're being told about our health and about any number of other aspects of life.

 Well, I'm sure you're right.

-It's just the search for money and it's uh uh publish or perish in the academic world.
+It's the search for money and it's published or perish in the academic world.

-Well, uh, you know, I've uh there's also something else behind this, and there's a political ideology involved, and that's liberalism and it's nannyism, and it's nobody knows what to do to take care of themselves.
+Well, you know, there's also something else behind this, and there's a political ideology involved, and that's liberalism, and it's nannyism, and it's nobody knows what to do to take care of themselves.

 Only we who do these studies, the smart people, the elites, only we can tell you how to live because you're too stupid to know how to live.

-And so you've got to be told, for example, that you shouldn't go to McDonald's or that you shouldn't have uh this or the whatever.
+And so you've got to be told, for example, that you shouldn't go to McDonald's or that you shouldn't have this or whatever.

-It just it frankly it it irritates me because it's insulting to people.
+It just, frankly, it irritates me because it's insulting to people.

 It's absurd.

-But I mean, nobody wants to die, so that people will eat this stuff up and start doing all of these things, and it may end up being harmless, but it still irritates me uh that there is this attempt to have this much control over people's thoughts, their attitudes, and their actions.
+And it may end up being harmless, but it still irritates me that there is this attempt to have this much control over people's thoughts, their attitudes, and their actions.

 I must take a break.